 - Diversity, Equity and Inclusion.
 Pursue diversity in all levels of our organization, inclusion in our decision making and equity in our policies.
 We work to address racism and other forms of oppression as well as poverty, education and other determinants of health.

 - Ethics.
 Conduct all aspects of our work with integrity and transparency.

 The Trust is committed to diversity, equity and inclusion in all aspects of our work, from how we hire to how we fund.
 We believe these values are essential to organizational excellence, and to achieving our objective of a more equitable and healthy society.

 The Trust proactively engages diversity, equity and inclusion experts to assist and support staff at an organizational, department and individual level.
-Additionally, a diversity, equity and inclusion committee—comprised of five to seven Trust staff with wide representation by race and ethnicity, gender, department, organizational hierarchy and more—oversees this work and plans for staff activities, individual and team coaching, and professional development opportunities.
-The committee also regularly makes recommendations for organizational policy revisions and updates through a diversity, equity and inclusion lens.
+Activities include individual and team coaching, staff trainings, professional development and more.
+Additionally, a diversity, equity and inclusion committee comprised of Trust staff advises the organization's leadership on this work.
 We believe this ongoing internal effort is essential to creating external programs and grantmaking that are equitable and inclusive for the Colorado communities we serve.

 Open License Policy